-Knutsen NYK Offshore Tankers (KNOT) is the market leading independent owner and operator of shuttle tanker operator in the world.
+Knutsen NYK Offshore Tankers (KNOT) is the market leading independent owner and operator of shuttle tankers in the world.
 KNOT is a fully integrated industrial shipping company.
 This means that we control and manage our whole value chain of activities.
 That includes newbuilding, chartering, vetting, crewing, technical and commercial management, financing, procurement and general administration.

 The company offers advanced shuttle tankers on long-term charters to first class charters.
 We are committed to operating our vessels safely in order to avoid any harm to our seamen or the environment.